tock/tockloader/README.md

 Listen to UART `printf()` data from a board.

-### `tockloader flash`

-Load binaries onto hardware platforms that are running a compatible bootloader.
-This is used by the [TockOS](https://github.com/helena-project/tock) Make system when application binaries are programmed to the board with `make program`.

 ### `tockloader list`

 Print information about the apps currently loaded onto the board.

+### `tockloader install`

+Load Tock applications on to the board.
+This will replace any existing apps already flashed on the device.

 ### `tockloader replace`